How to answer IBM interview questions

 - taking ownership

-IBM’s graduate website has more detail as to what each competency means.
-Also take a look at ‘Gwenyth’s Mind Map’, in which an IBM campus attraction manager outlines how she used her own experiences to land a graduate job at IBM, despite not having an internship or anything similar on her CV.
+Also Google the blog entry on ‘Gwenyth’s Mind Map’, in which an IBM campus attraction manager outlines how she used her own experiences to land a graduate job at IBM, despite not having an internship or anything similar on her CV.

 What to expect from an IBM interview

 Here are some examples of previous IBM interview questions for graduate schemes, and how you might approach something like them.
 However, don’t obsess about these and forget to prepare for other potential questions.
 Questions do change from year to year and there’s no guarantee of what will come up.
-See ‘More help from TARGETjobs’, below, for links to other useful advice on site.
+See the links at the end for other useful advice from TARGETjobs.

 Past IBM question: Why do you want to work for IBM?

 Be specific.
 A lot of candidates make the mistake of generalising about wanting to work for a ‘global information technology giant’, which could apply equally to IBM or any of its major competitors.
 You need to make sure your answer reflects your interest in IBM specifically and why you feel the company is the best fit for you.
 Think about what elements of the company culture appeal to you, or what kinds of projects you might get involved in.
-For example, are you impressed by IBM’s work to support equality for lesbian, gay, bisexual and transgender (LGBT) employees?
-Or are you interested in its recent work on quantum computing?
+For example, are you impressed by IBM’s work to support equality for LGBT+ employees?
+Or are you interested in its work on artificial intelligence and machine learning?

 Past IBM question: What do you know about IBM?